 Encourage players to interrogate the fiction of the environment “manually”, asking them to describe the manner in which they interact, rather than eliding their actions via a roll or assumed character ability.
 You can always grant them a roll for a discovery or insight if they give up.

-Because in Cypher a roll (if needed) happens last, and before that appropriate pool needs to be selected to determine a cost (if any), the first thing that player needs to do is describe her action.
+Because in Cypher a roll (if needed) happens last, and before that an appropriate pool needs to be selected to determine a cost (if any), the first thing that a player needs to do is describe her action.
 Another out of the box OSR feature, let’s move on!

 Good Items Are Unique Tools